 I have been training for the best part of the last decade, building a strong foundation through plenty of compound lifts and even competed in powerlifting.
 This has allowed me to stay in decent shape but I have never peeled back the layers to reveal what I had been building underneath.
 With some encouragement from Akash and also seeing all the amazing work RNT has done with their other clients I felt it was time I pulled the pin and embraced the famous Vaghela Grind I had heard so much about.

-I knew it would be a challenge given that I worked erratic hours as a junior doctor and on top of this I would be staying true to my vegan lifestyle and eating entirely plant based for this transformation, something even I once had doubts about.
-But I was determined to prove all the doubters and naysayers wrong and in Akash I had an enthusiastic, motivated and highly knowledgeable coach to see me through this journey.
+I knew it would be a challenge given that I worked erratic hours as a junior doctor and on top of this I would be staying true to my vegan lifestyle and eating entirely plant based for this transformation, something even I had doubts about.
+But I was determined to prove all the doubters and naysayers wrong and in RNT I had an enthusiastic, motivated and highly knowledgeable team of coaches to see me through this journey.

 Over the course of the transformation I completely changed my lifestyle habits – from going to bed in the early hours of the morning I was now rising before the sun to get my morning fasted cardio in.
 I used this time for self-reflective thinking and honestly it has made a huge impact on my overall well-being.
 It is true what they say at RNT, “the physical is just the vehicle.”